sighingnow/jekyll-gitbook/_pages/Digital.md

 - Customer/Partner should have a Facebook account to create a Facebook Business page

-- Login to Facebook and create a business page that can be used in WxCC for polling and handling the messenger chats Additional details of facebook page setup is available here: [Facebook Business page setup](https://www.facebook.com/business/pages/set-up){:target="_blank"}
+- Login to Facebook and create a business page that can be used in WxCC for polling and handling the messenger chats Additional details of Facebook page setup is available here: [Facebook Business page setup](https://www.facebook.com/business/pages/set-up){:target="_blank"}

 - Click on `Create a Page` button